“I hear and I forget. I see and I remember. I do and I understand.” ~Confucius~

 The grade-appropriate elementary school presentation (grades 4-8) is roughly 60 minutes in length and includes time for student and staff Q&A.

 Tangible takeaways; the clear understanding that while we create our online content, we do not control the ultimate destination of our content.
 Students begin to evaluate the importance and value of friends and followers through a series of exercises centered around two questions; What and Why.
-And because the answers and reasons are student-generated, they learn how to think critically about what “posting with purpose” actually looks and feels like via the cornerstone of digital leadership, mindfulness and purpose.
-From this, students’ deep need to be externally validated through their posted content (Likes, Comments, Shares and Favourites) diminishes and instead is replaced by five important criteria: Listen More, Post Less, Stay Relevant, Add Value, Be Respectful.
+And because the answers and reasons are student-generated, they learn how to think critically about what “posting with purpose” actually looks and feels like via the cornerstone of gratitude, mindfulness and purpose.
+A students’ deep need to be externally validated through their posted content (Likes, Comments, Shares and Favourites) diminishes and instead is replaced by five important criteria: Listen More, Post Less, Stay Relevant, Add Value, Be Respectful.

 Many secondary students are focused on what’s next in their lives; grad, post-secondary, scholarships and awards, co-op placements, internships, trades, work-life.
-Yet many don’t grasp the power that their social apps can play in either moving them forward – or blowing it all out of the water with a single post.
+Yet many students don’t grasp the power that their social apps can play in either moving them forward – or blowing it all out of the water with a single post.
 We teach how to create inspiring and purposeful content that supports the former.
 This session doesn’t mince words and speaks to the real impact that students’ social content on Twitter, Instagram, Facebook, YouTube, Snapchat and others will have on their personal and professional opportunities and reputations.

-A critical aspect of the Faculty Experience is to address and develop strategies around the enormous levels of stress, anxiety and other issues that often overwhelm students to the point of functional paralysis.
+A critical aspect of the Faculty Experience is to address and develop strategies around the growing levels of stress, anxiety and other issues that often overwhelm students to the point of functional paralysis.
 And while we’re strong advocates to the upside benefits of Social Media, much of the devastating downside is rooted within the world of social apps and platforms.